splunk/public-o11y-docs/gdi/opentelemetry/collector-addon/collector-addon-intro.rst

 .. _collector-addon-intro:

 *********************************************************************************************
-Splunk Add-On for OpenTelemetry Collector
+Splunk Add-On for the OpenTelemetry Collector
 *********************************************************************************************

 .. meta::
-   :description: Introduction to the Technical Add-on for the Splunk Distribution of the OpenTelemetry Collector.
+   :description: Introduction to the Splunk Add-on for the Splunk Distribution of the OpenTelemetry Collector.

 .. toctree::
    :maxdepth: 5